 - Tutor younger children.

 - Hold weekend yard sales (a good time to break out beverages and baked goods, as well).

 - Help throw birthday parties for kids (services could include blowing up balloons, decorating, making and decorating cupcakes, sending out invitations, and more).

 - Babysitting services.
 While she may not be old enough to stay home alone with younger children, she may find opportunities to help entertain kids for stay-at-home or work-from-home parents.

 - Party photographer and videographer (all she needs is use of a smartphone, a good eye and basic editing skills).

 - Move garbage cans on trash and recycling pick-up days.

 - Design websites or manage social media for family members and friends to start with (with the possibility of expanding as she gains skills).

 - Teach younger children skills—athletic, artistic, academic, linguistic, technical or anything else she’s equipped to teach.

+We also have an article with young entrepreneur ideas for winter.
 And parents, if you’d like some resources to help you learn more about starting a business and encouraging your potential young entrepreneur, check out these websites that we like: